-- What systems the school uses to filter and monitor online use. - ➤ The federation uses Telford and Wrekin ICT services who manage and monitor the filtering systems. - > Staff use SENSO to monitor children during lessons. - What their children are being asked to do online, including the sites they will be asked to access and who from the school (if anyone) their child will be interacting with online
+- > What systems the school uses to filter and monitor online use. - The federation uses Telford and Wrekin ICT services who manage and monitor the filtering systems. - Staff use SENSO to monitor children during lessons.
+Please see Filtering and monitoring policy for more information. - What their children are being asked to do online, including the sites they will be asked to access and who from the school (if anyone) their child will be interacting with online